makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 ### Zilch

-London-based Zilch is a <a href="Mastercard-partnered</a> BNPL app that allows customers to shop anywhere Mastercard is accepted, without any interest or added fees.
-Zilch claims to be as safe as using your bank card and has raised [over $339 million](https://www.crunchbase.com/organization/zilch-technology-limited) in investment to date - making it one of the most successful BNPL platforms in Europe.
+London-based Zilch is a <a href="https://zpr.io/pxHfwqk68wSe">Mastercard-partnered</a> BNPL app that allows customers to shop anywhere Mastercard is accepted, without any interest or added fees.
+Zilch claims to be as safe as using your bank card and has raised <a href="https://www.crunchbase.com/organization/zilch-technology-limited">over $339 million</a> in investment to date - making it one of the most successful BNPL platforms in Europe.

 ## Southeast Asia

 Southeast Asia is a key market for BNPL, with a large and growing population, rapid economic growth, and a young demographic.
 In addition, Southeast Asia is a region where cash is still prevalent, providing an opportunity for BNPL providers to displace cash transactions.

 The Southeast Asia BNPL market is currently fragmented, with a number of small players operating in the region.
 This presents an opportunity for larger players to enter the market and gain market share.
-The leading BNPL providers in the region include [Atome](https://www.atome.sg/), [Rely](https://www.rely.sg/), [TendoPay](https://tendopay.ph/), and [Fundiin](https://fundiin.vn/).
+The leading BNPL providers in the region include <a href="https://www.atome.sg/">Atome</a>, <a href="https://www.rely.sg/">Rely</a>, <a href="https://tendopay.ph/">TendoPay</a>, and <a href="https://fundiin.vn/">Fundiin</a>.

 ### Atome

 Southeast Asia is entering the BNPL foray in a big way, with a new partnership between StanChart and Atome.
-The two companies are coming together to deliver mobile-first financial services for consumers across Asia, with a planned [$500 million](https://www.finews.asia/finance/35529-stanchart-enters-bnpl-space-with-atome-investment) financing to support Atome to expand its regional ecosystem of merchants and customers.
+The two companies are coming together to deliver mobile-first financial services for consumers across Asia, with a planned <a href="https://www.finews.asia/finance/35529-stanchart-enters-bnpl-space-with-atome-investment">$500 million</a> financing to support Atome to expand its regional ecosystem of merchants and customers.

 Atome is a young company, but it's quickly making a name for itself in the region.
 It has a presence across Southeast Asia, India and Greater China, and partners with over 5,000 online and offline retailers.
 It also operates the digital lending platform Kredit Pintar in Indonesia.